Supporting Children with Medical Conditions Policy

 We will work with the parents and medical professionals to ensure we have specific protocols in place as soon as a child with an identified medical condition starts school.
 This may take the form of information sharing, developing specific care plans, organising training, employing new staff or reorganising classroom facilities.

 Training regarding specific conditions will be delivered as required.
 This is usually within the term of a new pupil beginning school but if necessary before they commence their education at Kilmorie.
 First aid training will continue to be under the guidance of the Health and Safety Policy.
-The school nurse liaises with the school and is available by email and phone for support.
-Pupils requiring continuous support for a medical condition will be given an Individual Health Care Plan (IHCP).
+Pupils requiring continuous support for a medical condition will need an Individual Health Care Plan (IHCP), this is often provided by a specialist (e.g. epilepsy nurse).
+IHCPs should be discussed by parents and school staff.

 Individual Health Care Plans

 The main purpose of an IHCP is to identify the level of support that is needed at school for an individual child.
 The IHCP clarifies for staff, parents/carers and the child the help the school can provide and receive.
-These plans will be reviewed annually as a minimum, or more frequently at the request of parents/carers or the school, or as required.
 An IHCP will :

 - Be clear and concise, giving brief details of the child’s condition